 Gray is an intermediate color between black and white.
 The color is offtaking and reminds us of something unpleasant and deadly.
 And so, this type of color doesn’t really blend with foods.
 And not many people are fond of gray food.
 However, we still need and use gray foods in our daily life.
 As you scroll down the list of gray food ideas, you’ll discover the common ones we use in our everyday life.

 However, Gray foods aren’t without gray fruits and vegetables.
 Here we’ve included a complete list of gray fruits and gray vegetables.
-We have you covered if you’re interested in white fruits and vegetables.
-If you’re fond of colorful fruits and vegetables, we’ve in-depth content about green, red, blue, yellow, and orange fruits, and veggies.
+We have you covered if you’re interested in a rainbow color variety of fruits and vegetables.
+We’ve in-depth content about green, red, blue, yellow, and orange fruits and veggies.
 These resources will help you curate your meal platter with the healthiest options.
 If you want to try them out of the box, spiky fruits are also here.

 What Are Some GREY Foods